-At the beginning of 2015, Freiburg's University decided to scrap the Heidegger Chair, changing a tenured professor's position into a junior professorship.
-The idea was to attract young philosophers with the possibility of transforming the junior post into a full professor in case of merit.
+At the beginning of 2015, Freiburg University decided to scrap the Heidegger Chair, changing a tenured professor's position into a junior professorship.
+The idea was to attract young philosophers by offering the possibility of advancing from the junior post to a full professorship upon merit.

 This idea did not please the establishment.
 A storm broke loose.
 More than 2600 philosophers signed Professor Markus Gabriel's petition: Save Phenomenology and Hermeneutics in Freiburg, carefully avoiding Heidegger's name.

-Freiburg's university rector fought back, accusing the opponents of adhering with dynastic fervor to a personality cult.
+Freiburg's university rector fought back, accusing opponents of adhering to a fervent dynastic personality cult.
 He insisted: The fundamental concern of the University of Freiburg is the advancement of young scholars.

 In the following, Rüdiger Safranski, author of a Heidegger biography and spokesman of Save Phenomenology and Hermeneutics in Freiburg, excused the philosopher: Heidegger gehört 1933 ganz einfach zum intellektuellen Mob, das heißt zu dem Teil der geistigen Elite in Deutschland, dem zu Hitler etwas Erhabenes einfiel (In 1933 Heidegger simply belonged to the intellectual mob, i.e., he was part of the intellectual elite in Germany who came up with something sublime about Hitler).
-Rüdiger attacked the narrow minds of Freiburg's university who like to do the right thing at the wrong place: Das ist einfach Geschichtsvergessenheit und verrät fehlenden Stil im Umgang mit philosophischen Traditionen (Transforming the Heidegger Chair simply is historical amnesia and just reveals missing style with philosophical tradition).
+Rüdiger attacked the narrow minds of Freiburg's university, who like to do the right thing at the wrong place: Das ist einfach Geschichtsvergessenheit und verrät fehlenden Stil im Umgang mit philosophischen Traditionen (Transforming the Heidegger Chair is simply historical amnesia and reveals a lack of style in dealing with philosophical tradition).

 Heidegger's Götterdämmerung?
 At the University of Cambridge, nobody would transform the Newton Chair*.